Perfect phylogenies via branchings in acyclic digraphs and a generalization of Dilworth's theorem: A Strengthening of Dilworth's Theorem and its Connection to the Minimum Conflict-Free Row Split Problem

 In this section we give a polynomial-time algorithm and a min-max characterization for the above problem.
 As can be expected, the notion of antichain will play a main role in this min-max characterization.
 An \emph{antichain} of $D$ is a set of vertices $N\subseteq V$ such that $N$ is an independent set (that is, a set of pairwise non-adjacent vertices) in $D^t$; in other words, no non-trivial path of $D$ has both endpoints in $N$.
 Note that $|C\cap N| \leq 1$ for any chain $C$ and any antichain $N$.
 The \emph{width} of $D$, denoted by ${\it wdt}(D)$, is the maximum cardinality of an antichain in $D$.

 A classical theorem of Dilworth states that ${\it wdt}(D)$ equals the minimum number of chains in a chain partition of $D$~\cite{Dilworth}.
-Moreover, a chain partition of $D$ into ${\it wdt}(D)$ chains can be computed in time $O(n^{5/2})$ where $n = |V(D)|$, see~\cite{MR545530} and~\cite[p.~73-74]{makinen2015genome}.
-Indeed, by applying the approach of Fulkerson~\cite{MR0078334}, a minimum chain partition of $D$ can be computed by solving a maximum matching problem in a derived bipartite graph having $2n$ vertices.
-This can be done in time $O(n^{5/2})$ using the algorithm of Hopcroft and Karp~\cite{MR0337699}.
-For later use, we summarize these facts as follows.
+Moreover, a chain partition of $D$ into ${\it wdt}(D)$ chains can be computed in time $\widetilde{\mathcal{O}}(n^\omega)$ where $n = |V(D)|$, $\omega$ is any real number such that there exists an ${\mathcal{O}}(n^{\omega})$ algorithm for multiplying two $n\times n$ binary matrices (e.g., $\omega=2.373$), and the $\widetilde{\mathcal{O}}(\cdot)$ notation ignores logarithmic factors.
+Indeed, by applying the approach of Fulkerson~\cite{MR0078334} (see also~\cite{MR545530,makinen2015genome}), a minimum chain partition of $D$ can be computed by solving a maximum matching problem in a derived bipartite graph having $2n$ vertices.
+This can be done in time $\widetilde{\mathcal{O}}(n^\omega)$ using the algorithm of~\cite{MR636312}.\footnote{Alternatively, one could use the bipartite matching algorithm from~\cite{MR1356505} to obtain the (incomparable) running time of ${\mathcal O}(\sqrt{n}m\log_n(n^2/m))$ where $m=|A^t|$ is the number of edges in the transitive closure of $D$.
+For the sake of simplicity of presentation, we state the theorem with the running time resulting from using the Ibarra-Moran algorithm.}